ykoutelidakis/CV/_sources/Experience.md

 ![](LOGOS/RDX.jpeg)
 <div><p><b>Lead Economist</b></p><p><i>Jan 2022 - Aug 2022</i></p></div>

-Worked as economist for the Radix network’s layer-one protocol developer, deploying macroeconomic experience and quantitative modelling knowledge in Decentralized Finance (DeFi) protocol design.
+Worked as lead economist for the Radix network’s layer-one protocol developer, deploying macroeconomic experience and quantitative modelling knowledge in Decentralized Finance (DeFi) protocol design.

 - Worked in the design of an algorithmic stablecoin protocol and smart contracts to support the network’s product offering.